wllclngn/School/Graduate-School/CIS657/FINAL/README.md

 The build process generates two log files:
 - `compilation.txt`: Located in the specified output directory (e.g., `XINU SIM/output/compilation.txt`).
 Contains detailed logs of the file generation and compilation process.
-- `compilation_summary.txt`: A summary of the build is temporarily created and then appended to `compilation.txt`.

-These logs are useful for debugging build issues.